Zettlr/Zettlr/README.md

 #### `lang:refresh`

 This downloads the four default translations of the application from [Zettlr Translate](https://translate.zettlr.com/), with which it is shipped by default.
 It places the files in the `source/common/lang`-directory.
-Currently, the default languages are: German (Germany), English (USA), English (UK), and French (France).
+Currently, the default languages are: German (Germany), English (USA), English (UK), and French (France). _Please note, that an automated workflow will run from time to time on the repository to do this, so in almost all cases it should suffice to pull from the develop branch from time to time._

 #### `less`